ChrisAkridge/IronArc/Documentation/Instructions.md

 * Errors:
 	* `AddressOutOfRange`: Raised if the address calculated from the size and index points to a memory location beyond the bounds of the memory space or not mapped to any memory space or hardware device.
 Also raised if `<data>` doesn't point to a valid address.
 	* `StackUnderflow`: Raised if `ESP` is less than `EBP` after the array's start address is popped off the stack.

+## Create Context

+- Opcode: `0x0106`
+- Mnemonic: `ctxcreate`
+- Arguments: `ctxcreate MEM_SIZE`
+	- `MEM_SIZE`: The amount of memory to allocate for the new context.
+Implicitly QWORD.
+- Description: Creates a new context with `MEM_SIZE` bytes of memory.
+The context is given the next available ID.
+If the last used context ID is `0xFFFFFFFF`, the next ID is `0x00000001`, skipping 0.
+If `0x00000001` happens to be in use, a VM error is raised and the developer is encouraged to consider why they have billions of active contexts at the same time.
+The context's new ID is pushed onto the stack and its saved set of registers are all initialized to 0.
+- Errors:
+  - Raises `MaybeJustKeepItToTheLowHundredMillionsOfContexts` if the new context's ID is already in use
+  - Raises `UnauthorizedContextOperation` if `ECC` is not 0 (that is, we're not in the kernel context)

+## Destroy Context

+- Opcode: `0x0107`
+- Mnemonic: `ctxdestroy`
+- Arguments: `ctxdestroy CTX_ID`
+	- `CTX_ID`: The ID of the context to destroy.
+Implicitly DWORD.
+- Description: Destroys the context with ID `CTX_ID` and frees its memory block.
+- Errors:
+  - Raises `NoSuchContext` if the context ID is not in use.
+  - Raises `UnauthorizedContextOperation` if `ECC` is not 0 (that is, we're not in the kernel context)

+## Context Switch

+- Opcode: `0x0108`
+- Mnemonic: `ctxswitch`
+- Arguments: `ctxswitch CTX_ID`
+	- `CTX_ID`: The ID of the context to switch to.
+Implicitly DWORD.
+- Description: Changes `ECC` to `CTX_ID` and loads saved registers for that context.
+Execution immediately continues in the new context.
+- Errors:
+  - Raises `NoSuchContext` if the context ID is not in use.
+  - Raises `CannotSwitchToHardwareContext` if `CTX_ID` is 1.

+## Set Destination Context

+- Opcode: `0x0109`
+- Mnemomic: `ctxdest`
+- Arguments: `ctxdest CTX_ID`
+	- `CTX_ID`: The ID of the context that should be the destination of memory moves.
+Implicitly DWORD.
+- Description: Specifies which context that any further `ctxmov` instructions should move memory to until the next `ctxdest` instruction is executed.
+- Errors:
+	- Raises `NoSuchContext` if the context ID is not in use.

+## Move Memory to Context

+- Opcode: `0x010A`
+- Mnemonic: `ctxmov`
+- Arguments: `ctxmov CA_SRC CB_DST COUNT`
+	- `CA_SRC`: The address of the first byte in the current context to move memory from.
+Implicitly QWORD.
+	- `CB_DST`: The address of the first byte in the destination context to move memory to.
+Implicitly QWORD.
+	- `COUNT`: The number of bytes to move.
+Implicitly DWORD.
+- Description: Copies `COUNT` bytes from `CA_SRC` in the current context (indicated by `ECC`) to `CB_DST` in the destination context (as set by `ctxdest`).
+- Errors:
+	- Raises `AddressOutOfRange` if either `CA_SRC`, `CB_DST`, `CA_SRC + COUNT`, or `CB_DST + COUNT` are out of range of the context's memory space.

 ## Integral/Bitwise Operations
 ### Stack Addition